 Guests are welcome at the swimming pool 3 minutes walk away from the Villa.

 The area around us

 Palombaro is a hill-top town with a mere 1,131 inhabitants, which sits 536 metres above sea level.
 It boasts spectacular views over the Valley dell'Avello and is at the foot of the 2,252 metre high Martellese Mountain, one of the highest in the Maiella range.
-Palombaro was the Italian location for the 2011 film, “Lost in Italy,” which is set in the fifties, and features Ray Winstone and Glen Murphy.
+Palombaro was the Italian location for the 2011 film, “Lords of London,” which is set in the fifties, and features Ray Winstone and Glen Murphy.
 The beautiful church of the Assumption, which dates back to 1561, appears in the wedding scene.

 During the festival season in August there are artistic and cultural events everywhere, including modern tribute bands, wine tasting and the opportunity to try all kinds of food produced in the area.
 Other annual events in June and July include a Maiella mountain walk sponsored by famous pasta makers Delverde, a Fiat 500 car rally and the Pescara International Jazz Festival.
 The local Cocco firm are sole pasta suppliers to the Pope